FlavienRemy/FlavienRemy/README.md

 ## Hi there 👋
-I'm **Flavien**, a 34-year-old passionate developer, always on the lookout for new technologies and eager to explore innovative solutions.
+I’m **Flavien**, a 35-year-old passionate developer, always on the lookout for new technologies and eager to explore innovative solutions.
+Married and a proud new dad, I’m embracing this exciting chapter of life with the same curiosity and drive I bring to my code.

 ## Where am I?